top of page

 • PhD Dissertation: Bible and Theology at Work: The Creative Energy of Dorothy L. Sayers' The Man Born to be King, University of St Andrews, School of Divinity, 2017.

 • “The Zeal of Gervase of Canterbury; Politics and Intrigue Behind the Source Text for Dorothy L. Sayers’s The Zeal of Thy House.”
-VII: Journal of the Marion E. Wade Center 39 (forthcoming 2023).
+VII: Journal of the Marion E. Wade Center 39 (2023).

-• "Dorothy L. Sayers's Christology in The Man Born to be King" Logos: A Journal of Catholic Thought and Culture 23.3 (Summer 2020).
-Read it here or read an excerpt in the St. Thomas Lumen, Winter 2020.
+• "Dorothy L. Sayers's Christology in The Man Born to be King" Logos: A Journal of Catholic Thought and Culture 23, no. 3 (Summer 2020).
+Read it here or read an excerpt in Lumen, Winter 2020.

 • “Sayers’ Use of Secondary Sources in The Man Born to be King.”
 VII: Journal of the Marion E. Wade Center 35 (2018).

 • "‘Nobody…must be allowed to 'talk Bible'; Dorothy L. Sayers’ Use of the Authorized Version and the Coverdale Psalms in The Man Born to be King.”
-The Journal of Inklings Studies 8.2 (2018).
+The Journal of Inklings Studies 8, no. 2 (2018).

 • “Disambiguation: Sayers as a Catholic.”
 VII: Journal of the Marion E. Wade Center 33 (2016).